alterasc/alterasc.github.io/docs/Spells.md

 You curse the target to suffer unbearable heat.
 On a failed saving throw, the target is immediately subjected to severe heat, takes 1d4 points of nonlethal damage, and is suffering from heatstroke (fatigued).
 This spell does not make a creature that is already fatigued, exhausted.

-Witch 2, Druid 2, Hunter 2, Skulking Hunter 2
+Witch 2, Druid 2, Hunter 2, Soldier of Gaia 2, Skulking Hunter 2

 `accc5584b62e4e73aa0a693f725ddf60`
 `FuryOftheSunAbility`